-_Contemporary Myths: a call for presence
+_Contemporary Myths: request for presence

 In ancient Greece, before rational explanation, the world was interpreted based on stories of gods, heroes and mythical creatures.
 Every natural and social phenomenon had a mythological reference, without the relation of cause and effect that science pursues.